Welcome to the new and improved Native Instruments online community. Join our active forum of 40,000+ members for discussions and much more.

 • olafmol

-olafmol Member Posts: 96 Advisor
+olafmol Member Posts: 213 Pro

 To quickly answer: nope.
 Unless you’re playing venues with esoteric PA’s, excellent acoustic treatment, high end FoH equipment, sober audiences with pristine hearing etc.